hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 Should we detect a circular reference and just break the circular traversal (leaving the deep element not fully duplicated)?
 Should we error out completely?
 Something in between?

 Moreover, it's not really clear what "duplicating" a function would mean?
-There are some hacks like pulling out the `toString()` serialization of a function's source code (which varies across implementations and is not even reliable in all engines depending on the type of function being inspected).
+There are some hacks like pulling out the `toString()` serialization of a `function`'s source code (which varies across implementations and is not even reliable in all engines depending on the type of `function` being inspected).

 44. ### Infinit circulation problem what decision we must take?